HouseTrip/housetrip.github.com/_posts/2013-11-14-good-readmes.md

 author_avatar: http://www.gravatar.com/avatar/88683f31bdf05a8071fb08327b3919cb
 summary: |
   Having a good README is crucial to see a software project get adopted and well used.

+  Starting with a good README also helps you focus on your API or UI first.

   The TL,DR:

   - be consise and a bit salesy